evblance/acme-trading-item-catalog/README.md

 # ACME Trading Item Catalog
-A quirky Full-Stack CRUD application using both OAuth2 authentication (via Google) and server-side management of credentials.
-It uses Python 3 (Flask microframework), SQLAlchemy, D3.js and Bootstrap, also providing a RESTful API.
+A Full-Stack CRUD application with a wacky database, implemented with Python 3 (via Flask microframework), SQLAlchemy, D3.js and Bootstrap.
+It features a RESTful API to go with the front-end, offering the user choice between OAuth2 authentication (via Google) or server-side login with session expiry.

 # Running the app
 ## Requirements